FREE SHIPPING on purchases over 1,500 CZK 📦

 • 💧

-Dampness and phlegm — cause heaviness, bloating, and pain that extends to the thighs or lower back.
+Dampness and phlegm — cause heaviness, bloating, and pain that radiates to the thighs or lower back.

-💚 Key difference from Western medicine: TCM doesn't just ask "what causes the pain?" but "why is the flow in this body not working properly and what is obstructing it?" — and seeks an individual answer for each body.
+💚 Key difference from Western medicine: TCM doesn't just ask "what causes the pain?", but "why isn't the flow in this body working properly and what is preventing it?" — and seeks an individual answer for each body.

-Herbal treatment for menstrual pain has a thousand-year history in TCM.
-Classic formulas have been passed down through generations, and their effects are now being confirmed by modern research.
-The basic herbs for menstrual pain work on three fronts: improving blood circulation, relieving stagnation, and moving Qi.
+The treatment of menstrual pain with herbs has a thousand-year history in TCM.
+Classic formulas have been passed down from generation to generation, and their effects are now confirmed by modern research.
+Essential herbs for menstrual pain work on three fronts: improving blood circulation, relieving stagnation, and promoting Qi movement.

 Circulation